CodeMaster013/The-Eternum-Bastion-Fabric/README.md

 ### Steps
 1. Download the latest `.jar` file from the [Modrinth release page](https://modrinth.com/project/the-eternum-bastion) or [GitHub releases](#).
 2. Place the downloaded `.jar` file into your Minecraft `mods` folder.
-3. Launch Minecraft with the Fabric profile.
+3. Launch Minecraft with the Fabric Or Quilt profile.

 ## Building from Source